The Boat (The Office): Synopsis

-A local radio show schedules an interview with Dwight Schrute (Rainn Wilson) to discuss Dunder Mifflin, but, unbeknown to Dwight, the interview is later canceled.
-Jim Halpert (John Krasinski) suggests they all use this to their advantage, and stage an interview for Dwight's benefit.
-Dwight believes he is talking to the interviewer through the phone in the break room, but is actually talking to Nellie Bertram (Catherine Tate) who is using an American accent.
+A local radio show schedules an interview with Dwight Schrute to discuss Dunder Mifflin, but, unbeknown to Dwight, the interview is later canceled.
+Jim Halpert suggests they all use this to their advantage, and stage an interview for Dwight's benefit.
+Dwight believes he is talking to the interviewer through the phone in the break room, but is actually talking to Nellie Bertram who is using an American accent.
 After tricking him into stripping to his underwear, they trick him into believing that there is a scandal involving Dunder Mifflin paper becoming toxic when exposed to oxygen, and Jim even comes in to warn him that "the stock price is plummeting" because of Dwight's interview.
-Dwight shifts the blame to CEO David Wallace (Andy Buckley), and they convince him that David has become disturbed and has taken a mailman hostage.
+Dwight shifts the blame to CEO David Wallace, and they convince him that David has become disturbed and has taken a mailman hostage.
 Dwight calls David and tries to talk him into surrendering to the police and letting the mailman go.
 David is confused but nonetheless responds in a way that leads Dwight to believe he was successful.
 He emerges from the break room and is greeted by a round of applause from his coworkers.
 Pleased, Dwight remarks that the interview went "pretty much the way [he] expected".

-Kevin Malone (Brian Baumgartner) overhears Oscar Martinez (Oscar Nunez) confessing to the camera that he is having an affair with Angela's (Angela Kinsey) husband Robert Lipton (Jack Coleman).
+Kevin Malone overhears Oscar Martinez confessing to the camera that he is having an affair with Angela's husband Robert Lipton.
 Oscar makes Kevin promise not to reveal anything.
 During the day, Angela constantly makes unconscious double entendres and foreshadowing, sorely tempting Kevin to let out what he knows.
-Afraid that Kevin cannot keep his secret, Oscar tries to frame Kevin so that Toby Flenderson (Paul Lieberstein) will have him fired, but later confesses to Toby that he lied.
+Afraid that Kevin cannot keep his secret, Oscar tries to frame Kevin so that Toby Flenderson will have him fired, but later confesses to Toby that he lied.
 Later, Robert visits the office, and Oscar acts unnaturally nervous around him.
 Before Angela's suspicions can be aroused, Kevin interrupts to cheer Robert on about his upcoming election.
 Oscar says to the camera that he is proud of how Kevin kept the secret, but Kevin then reveals that he momentarily forgot all about the secret, and begins to laugh uncontrollably that Angela's life "is a complete sham."